Cloudbox/autoscan/README.md

 - RegExp-based rewriting rules: translate a path given by the trigger to a path on the local file system. \
   *If the paths are identical between the trigger and the local file system, then the `rewrite` field should be ignored.*

+#### Daemons

+Daemons run in the background and continuously fetch new changes based on a [cron expression](https://crontab.guru).

+The following daemons are currently provided by Autoscan:

+- Google Drive

 #### Webhooks